 Hotel room rates are typically impacted by supply and demand factors, not inflation, since rental of a hotel room is usually for a limited number of nights.
 Room rates can be, and usually are, adjusted to account for inflationary cost increases.
-Since Aimbridge has the power and ability under the terms of its management agreement to adjust hotel room rates on an ongoing basis, there should be minimal impact on Hotel's revenues due to inflation.
-The Company's revenues are also subject to interest rate risks, which may be influenced by inflation.
+Since Aimbridge has the power and ability under the terms of its management agreement to adjust Hotel room rates on an ongoing basis, there should be minimal impact on partnership revenues due to inflation.
 For the two most recent fiscal years, the impact of inflation on the Company's income is not viewed by management as material.